 7 reasons to reconsider supplemental health insurance

 For most people, supplemental health insurance isn’t at the top of their wish list.
-Many people put off buying it because they either don’t understand it, or they mistakenly believe they don’t need it.
+And, many people put off buying it because they either don’t understand it, or they mistakenly believe they don’t need it.

 1. It won’t happen to me.